-From 2019 to 2018, the total number of requests for international preliminary examinations decreased 13 percent.
+From 2020 to 2019, the total number of requests for international preliminary examinations decreased 8 percent.
 It should be born in mind that there had been a decline in the numbers over the past 10 years, as can be seen in the statistical tables that are available at the website.
-Since the changes in the PCT regulations for the international preliminary examination (IPE), the number of requests for such examination declined markedly.
+Since the changes in the PCT regulations for the international preliminary examination, the number of requests for such examination declined markedly.
 After a limited increase during the period 2014 to 2016, the declining trend was restored in 2017.